By Peter Staunton

 The coach has been sounding cautious notes in the run-up to the World Cup, dampening expectations on the side as his own methods have been called into question by the German public at large.
 "On paper we have a top team but reality sees it differently," he told Frankfurter Allgemeine Zeitung in May.
 "We have some players who have been injured for months.
 We have some players who are not playing regularly for their clubs.
 We have some players who are struggling for form and others who are fighting little injury concerns."

 Germany have, in recent years, cultivated technically brilliant football but have lacked what might be termed those traditional Teutonic qualities which served teams of the past so well.
-Willpower and determination are elements which Bastian Schweinsteiger in particular has identified as essential for tournament football.
+Willpower and determination are elements that Bastian Schweinsteiger in particular has identified as essential for tournament football.

-"If we develop a good team spirit, then demonstrate our footballing quality and recapture the typical German virtues, then we will play a very good tournament," Schweinsteiger told Bild this week.
+"If we develop a good team spirit, then demonstrate our footballing quality and recapture the typical German virtues, then we will play a very good tournament," the midfielder told Bild this week.
 "The will to win the title is there.
 We have become technically perfect footballers in Germany.
 But without the passion and the will, our typical German virtues, we will not win anything in Brazil.
 It is a tournament of willpower."

-Germany's chief gameplan involves dominating the ball so Low can be reasonably confident that his fragile back-line will not be confronted all that often.
+Germany's chief gameplan involves dominating the ball, so Low can be reasonably confident that his fragile back-line will not be confronted all that often.
 Look elsewhere in the squad and Germany are possessed of an embarrassment of riches.
-This squad contains, perhaps, the strongest lineup of attacking talent ever sent by a German team to a World Cup.
+This squad contains, perhaps, the strongest line-up of attacking talent ever sent by a German team to a World Cup.
 The Germans scored 36 times in 10 undefeated qualification matches.

 Although veteran Miroslav Klose is, on paper, the only out-and-out striker in the 23-man squad, Low uses the Lazio man as only one option of many in his playbook.
 The German attack is multifaceted, experienced and capable.
 Lukas Podolski and Andre Schurrle made their cases for starting berths thanks to their second-half showing against Cameroon in Monchengladbach last week.